Skip to content

 Experience building or operating systems at massive scale — millions of transactions, real-time processing, global infrastructure

-Marketplace thinking — understanding supply/demand dynamics, pricing mechanisms, and multi-stakeholder optimization
+Marketplace thinking — supply/demand dynamics, pricing mechanisms, and multi-stakeholder optimization

-Pro tip: Uber's business is defined by real-time complexity — pricing algorithms, ETAs, matching riders to drivers, surge management, and multi-modal logistics all happening simultaneously at global scale.
-Your resume should emphasize experience with high-throughput systems, real-time decision engines, or complex optimization problems.
-Frame your accomplishments in terms of scale (requests per second, daily transactions, cities launched) and speed of execution.
+Pro tip: Uber's business is defined by real-time complexity — pricing, ETAs, matching, surge, and multi-modal logistics all happening at once at global scale.
+Emphasize experience with high-throughput systems, real-time decision engines, or complex optimization, and frame accomplishments in scale (requests per second, daily transactions, cities launched) and speed of execution.
+Just as important since 2017: signal integrity and ownership, not a 'move fast and break things' mentality — the culture reset means how you got results matters as much as the results.

 Must Include